impermeable/waterproof/README.md

 opam install coq-serapi
 ```

 Opam will ask to install several packages.
 Choose 'y' to install them.
-This step will at least take several minutes.
+This step will at least take several minutes, but may take up to an hour.

 Finally, execute again